LordManjush/Cling/README.md

-# C++ Code editor with game engine development support(Hoping to add)
-Work in progress
+# A Code editor.
+I am adding glsl first then other languages.